Short Term Programs

 Short Term Programs at W. Ross Macdonald School

-“Let’s Get Together” – Parents And Student Of All Ages
+“Let’s Get Together” – For Parents And Student Of All Ages

 “Exploring the Arts” – Ages: 8 yrs. +

-Students will explore their creative side through visual art, music and drama and dance.
-Each student will have an opportunity to engage, discuss and participate in a safe-accepting realm that best reflects, ‘who they are’.
+Students will explore their creative side through visual arts, music, and dance.
+Each student will have an opportunity to engage, discuss and participate in a safe-accepting environment that best reflects who they are.

 “Let’s Cook!” – Ages: 8 yrs. +